Get

 Generally, the signs your dog will show after chewing on some poinsettias are mild, self-limiting, and do not require any special treatment.

-Occasionally, your vet may induce vomiting if your dog has eaten a large number of plants in the last few hours but never attempt to make your dog sick at home.
+Occasionally, the vet may induce vomiting if your dog has eaten a large number of plants in the last few hours but never attempt to make your dog sick at home.
 Supportive care, like IV fluids, may also be needed.

-As for skin, eye, and mouth irritation, you can flush the areas with fresh water, but your dog may require a special ointment from your vet to help ease the inflammation from the plant’s sap.
+As for skin, eye, and mouth irritation, you can flush the areas with fresh water, but your dog may require a special ointment from a vet to help ease the inflammation from the plant’s sap.

 Other Toxic Holiday Plants